Stock Car Crown Series visits Off Road Speedway

 Stephan took second place, while Jared Hoefelman of Columbus was third.

-Taylor Huss, of Fairbury, celebrated his first-ever experience at the Off Road Speedway by winning the IMCA Hobby Stock feature.
+Taylor Huss of Fairbury celebrated his first-ever experience at Off Road Speedway by winning the IMCA Hobby Stock feature.

-Huss took the lead away from Norfolk’s Stephanie Reynolds, passing Reynolds as the cars sped through turns one and two, then held off Neligh’s Jason Wilkinson during the final dozen laps.
+Huss took the lead away from Norfolk’s Stephanie Reynolds, passing Reynolds as the cars sped through turns one and two, then holding off Neligh’s Jason Wilkinson during the final dozen laps.

 Wilkinson, who had started on the outside of the sixth row, caught and passed Reynolds with 13 laps left as the pair finished second and third behind Huss.

-A regular slate of racing is scheduled for Off Road Speedway on Saturday, April 16th featuring IMCA Late Models, IMCA SportMods, IMCA Stock Cars, and IMCA Hobby Stock cars.
+A regular slate of racing is scheduled for Off Road Speedway on Saturday, April 16, featuring IMCA Late Models, IMCA SportMods, IMCA Stock Cars and IMCA Hobby Stock cars.

 “A” Feature: 1.
 Tyler Iverson; 2.
 Jesse Sobbing; 3.
 Chanse Hollatz; 4.
 Tyler Frye; 5.
 Jordan Grabouski; 6.
 Kyle Clough; 7.
 Tanner Pettitt; 8.
 Dusty Blake; 9.
 Jeffrey Larson; 10.
 Derek Green; 11.
 Jeff Ware; 12.
 Dan Nelson; 13.
 Jeremy Hoskinson; 14.
 Ryan Harris; 15.
 Kyle Vanover; 16.
 Mike Nichols; 17.
 Bo Egge; 18.
 Cade Richards; 19.
 Austin Brauner; 20.
 JJ Baumli; 21.
 Tim Podraza; 22.
 Cameron Wilkinson; DQ.
 Josh Most; DQ.
 Justin Addison.